-The History Behind This Iconic Miniskirt Protest
+The History Behind This Iconic Mini Skirt Protest

 By: Valeria Ramos

-So how did this once-controversial, now iconic piece of clothing make its way into mainstream fashion?
+So how did this once controversial, now-iconic piece of clothing make its way into mainstream fashion?

-When Dior’s fashion show didn’t feature the hottest trend of the moment, a group of women known as the “British Society for the Protection of Mini Skirts,” stood outside the show in protest with signs that read, “Miniskirts forever.”
+In 1966, when Dior’s fashion show didn’t feature the hottest trend of the moment, a group of women known as the “British Society for the Protection of Mini Skirts,” stood outside the show in protest with signs that read, “Mini skirts forever.”

 Sounds like a fun group of women to hang out with, if you ask us.

-So to that, we say, “Miniskirts forever!”
+To that, we say, “Mini skirts forever!”